getodk/docs/glossary.rst

 ..
 ODK-compatible tools

 .. glossary:: sorted

-  subject
   participant

-    A person being interviewed by a user of :term:`Collect`
+    A person being interviewed by a user of :term:`Collect`.
+(Also sometimes called a "subject".)

   enumerator

-    A person
+    A person who conducts a survey.

   Collect